lukso-network/docs/docs/learn/universal-profile/metadata/create-profile-metadata.md

 }
 ```

-This JSON object will be encoded and stored directly in your Universal Profile's ERC725Y storage.
+This JSON object will be stringified, encoded as a string, and stored directly in your Universal Profile's ERC725Y storage.

-## Step 4: Encode and Set the Custom Data
+### Step 4: Encode and Set the Custom Data

 Now, we'll write a script to put all the pieces together.
 It will:

 1. Load your custom schema.
 2. Define your JSON data object.
-3. Encode the `ApparelSize` data key and value using the JSON directly.
+3. Stringify the JSON object and encode it as a string for the `ApparelSize` data key.
 4. Send a transaction to your Universal Profile to store the data.

 Create a file named `set-custom-data.js`: